meet-projects/Y1-Summer-Labs/6.1 Day 6, Morning, Loops/README.md

 4. Grandma really doesn't want you to leave!
 When you shout BYE, she pretends not to hear you.
     - Change your program so that you have to shout BYE three times in a row before the program will end.
-    - Make sure to test your program: if you shout BYE three times, but not in a row, you should still be talking the function go o
+    - Make sure to test your program: if you shout BYE three times, but not in a row, you should still be talking to the grandma.
 ### 2) Item Finder

 Remember the **"Socks finder"** function from before?
 We'll make a similar function that finds items, but with loops!